Tyagi-Gaurav/python-practice/README.md

 # Sequence to make Snake Game and/or anything else
 * Install PyCharm
 * BandGenerator
-* Number of weeks left assuming you live till 90
+* (/) Number of weeks left assuming you live till 90
-* Odd or even number
+* (/) Odd or even number
 * Leap Year checks
+    * To be a leap year, the year number must be divisible by four – except for end-of-century years, which must be divisible by 400.
+This means that the year 2000 was a leap year, although 1900 was not.
 * Print Array
+    * Given an array of numbers, print the numbers to the console.
 * Sum of elements in Array
+    * Given an array of numbers, find the sum of all the numbers
 * Average of elements in Array
+    * Given an array of numbers, find the average of all the numbers
 * for loops and range function
 * While loops
 * Add digits of a number - Using string --> DataType conversion
+    * Given a number, add the digits of the number
 * writing simple function
 * Factorial
 * Looping in dictionary example to store bids and find highest bidder.